In this post, you’ll learn what is budget by paycheck and how to practically use this method to budget your paychecks.

 Sinking fund: In which you put a certain amount from each paycheck to save for any big purchase coming after a few months.
 Because usually, people don’t want to pay for big purchases from a single paycheck or month’s income.
 The sinking fund distributes this burden over several paychecks until the actual buying.

 The big purchase can be, a refrigerator, freezer, washing machine, or air conditioning.
 You can avoid this category if you don’t have any big purchases coming but having it is a good decision.

-Miscellaneous: Includes expenses that are not by chance are not normally part of your day-to-day life.
+Miscellaneous: Includes expenses that are not by chance and are not normally part of your day-to-day life.
 For example, if you purchase a wedding or birthday gift, Christmas gift, sometimes dry cleaning, and others.
 This category helps you count these periodic expenses into your budget.

 Now you mention these three important categories in your budget by paycheck.

 You also love: 33 Tricks on How to Save Money on Groceries

 6. Assign expenses to different paychecks

 This step in the budget by paycheck is foremost important.
 Why because you don’t randomly pay expenses from any paycheck instead assign each expense payment responsibility to a specific paycheck.
 This way you stay on track with your budget and don’t overspend.

 Here you need to follow these tips in order to do it correctly: